 3. Give yourself recovery time

-It’s a good idea not to use the machine daily so that your body has time to recover in between sessions.
-Typically, 48 hours between sessions is ideal.
+If you’re just starting out, it’s a good idea not to use the machine daily so that your body has time to recover in between sessions.
+Typically, 48 hours between sessions is ideal until you can tolerate more.

 4. Get your doctor’s advice